Keeping LLMs accurate: Your guide to reducing hallucinations

 There are dozens of variables that can contribute to LLM hallucinations, from prompt phrasing and temperature settings to fine-tuning choices and knowledge cutoffs.
 But we’re just going to focus on three primary factors that have a particularly strong impact on the likelihood of hallucinations.

-• Model architecture constraints: One inherent limitation of LLMs is their constrained context windows, which restrict the amount of information they can process at once.
+One inherent limitation of LLMs is their constrainedcontext windows, which restrict the amount of information they can process at once.
 This makes it challenging for models to handle extended conversations or follow complex narratives, leading to errors in later parts of the dialogue.
 Additionally, without a memory component, LLMs cannot retain information from previous interactions, increasing the likelihood of hallucinations in multi-step queries.

-• Overfitting and bias amplification: Overfitting to specific data subsets or sources can cause LLMs to repeat certain patterns or assumptions.
+Overfitting to specific data subsets or sources can cause LLMs to repeat certain patterns or assumptions.
 This can result in bias amplification, where hallucinations are not only incorrect but are skewed by social or cultural biases in the training data.
 For example, a model trained on limited perspectives might generate outputs that reinforce stereotypes or favor particular viewpoints, complicating its use in sensitive applications.
+This is similar to how some people believe in conspiracy theories like the Earth being flat: if you're fed enough counterexamples to established theories and guided down a misleading path, you might end up believing in a flawed idea.

 Tips to prevent hallucinations